IN2-Moist/2Take1-Moist-Script/README.md

 -Updated Missiles From Any Vehicle

--Improved Update Check & Download, now checks the files by hash and notifys of outdated files, download function will check the same then update those needed files. will remove the extra 0 from the version number on next release as this is no longer needed for the update check
+-Improved Update Check & Download, now checks the files by hash and notify of outdated files, download function will check the same then update those needed files. will remove the extra 0 from the version number on next release as this is no longer needed for the update check

 <hr>

-## Feaure List
+## Feature List

 ### Local Script Features